nightbot/docs/commands/variables/countdown.md

 will result with a response in this format

-> 3 hours, 20 minutes, 30 seconds
+> 3 hours 20 minutes 30 seconds

 ## Examples